Skip to content

 Required PR reviews Disabled No approval needed for solo dev

-Linear history Enabled Clean, readable git history
+Linear history Enabled Clean, readable git history (promotion PRs rebase-merge)

 Force pushes Disabled Protects commit history